recurly/recurly-client-java/README.md

 This library does not use the V2 API.
 If you are attempting to build an integration with V2, please see [https://dev.recurly.com/](https://dev.recurly.com/).

-This library is the Java client for Recurly's V3 API (or "partner api").
+This library is the Java client for Recurly's V3 API.
 It's currently Beta software and is not yet an official release.
-Documentation for the API can be [found here](https://partner-docs.recurly.com).
+Documentation for the API can be [found here](https://developers.recurly.com/api/v2019-10-01/).

 ## Getting Started